zilch/type-route/docs/api-reference/router/session.md

 };
 ```

 The `listen` function will create a new route change listener.
 Whenever the application route changes this function will be called with the next matching route.
-If the given url does not match any route in that router an object with a `false` value for the `name` property and an empty object for the `params` property will be returned.
+If the given url does not match any route in that router an object with a `false` value for the `name` property and an empty object for the `params` property will be provided.

 #### Example